jxmoore/powershellScripts/ReadMe.md

    ```Powershell
    get-aduser -filter * | select -ExpandProperty samaccountname | ? { $_ -notmatch 'powerhouse'}
    ```
-3. I prefer to use camelCase for variables.
+3. I like to use **camelCase** for variables.
 For example in example one its `$adUser` rather than `$AdUser`.
 This is likely due to my time with C# but i think its good to follow some sort of practice, be that camel, snake, pascal etc...
 4. On the subject of C# traits, i also like to use a trailing `;`.
 For example:
    ```powershell
    # With semi colon